-ESD has disbursed all of its original \$170 million allocation from HUD and has been drawing on LMDC&rsquos \$150 million sub-allocation since August 2003.
-However, there is a balance of \$10,500,774 in the \$170 million allocation due to ESD&rsquos recapture of grant funds from companies not maintaining job commitments.
+Empire State Development (ESD) has disbursed all of its original \$170 million allocation from HUD and has been drawing on LMDC&rsquos \$150 million sub-allocation since August 2003.
+However, there is a balance of \$10,524,977 in the \$170 million allocation due to ESD&rsquos recapture of grant funds from companies not maintaining job commitments.

 Of the \$143 million LMDC sub-allocation, ESD has disbursed \$105,123,340 (this figure represents payments to grantees less recaptured funds).
-The disbursements made from the LMDC allocation have benefited 40 companies (some of which have also received disbursements from the original \$170 million ESD allocation) and represent 31,264 created and retained jobs in New York City.
+The disbursements made from the LMDC allocation have benefited 40 companies (some of which have also received disbursements from the original \$170 million ESD allocation) and represent 30,751 created and retained jobs in New York City.

-In the second quarter of 2009, one disbursement was made and ESD did not approve any new grants.
+In the third quarter of 2009, no disbursements were made and ESD did not approve any new grants.

-ESD has considered 145 projects for JCRP funding and offered incentive grants to 120 companies (excluding those companies whose projects were terminated after an offer was issued).
+ESD has considered 146 projects for JCRP funding and offered incentive grants to 120 companies (excluding those companies whose projects were terminated after an offer was issued).

-The value of the ESD Board approved grants is \$253.9 million.
+The value of the ESD Board approved grants is \$251.2 million.
+This amount does not include projects terminated or reduced before payments were made to grant recipients.

-In the first half of 2009, amendments were proposed to LMDC&rsquos Partial Action Plan 2 and ESD&rsquos Action Plan for three proposed changes to the program.
+In the third quarter, LMDC submitted proposed amendments to LMDC&rsquos Partial Action Plan 2 for three proposed changes to the JCRP program.
 These program enhancements are essential to Lower Manhattan&rsquos continued recovery in light of ongoing transportation and construction disruptions and the effects of the current economic crisis.

-The 1st amendment would extend ESD&rsquos program to no later than December 31, 2011.
+The first amendment would extend ESD&rsquos program to no later than December 31, 2011.
 The second amendment would lower the minimum employment threshold for firms committing to &lsquonew&rsquo full-time jobs from 200 to 75 (the 200 full-time jobs requirement for &lsquojob retention&rsquo projects would remain in place).
 The third amendment would require grant recipients to maintain the jobs covered by Program grants for at least 10 years instead of the original Program requirement of 7 years.

-Thi s Report Period t l Cumulativ e Actual Total / I Expected Low Mod Total Low Mod Total of Businesses 0 0 0 0/0 0/0 70/94 of Persons benefitting 0 0 0 2240/0 6064/0 30313/0 of Permanent Jobs Created 0 0 0 0/0 0/0 86181/28078
+Th This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Businesses 0 0 0 0/0 0/0 70/94 of Persons benefitting 0 0 0 2240/0 6064/0 30313/0 of Permanent Jobs Created 0 0 0 0/0 0/0 86181/28078